ittner/newslinkrss/README.md

 information.

 The results are printed as a RSS feed to stdout or, optionally, to a file.
-The best usage approach is just to configure your **local** feed reader, like [Liferea](https://lzone.de/liferea/) or [Newsboat](https://newsboat.org/), to use a "command" source and pass the correct command line arguments to generate a suitable feed -- this allows you to centralize the configuration in the
+The simplest way to use it is just configure your **local** feed reader, like [Liferea](https://lzone.de/liferea/) or [Newsboat](https://newsboat.org/), to use a "command" source and pass the correct command line arguments to generate a suitable feed -- this allows you to centralize the configuration in the